Currow: Radio and television

 Currow falls within the broadcast area of Radio Kerry.
-There is no regional television broadcaster specific to Currow or Kerry however a documentary was made on Currow in 2000.
-This documentary focused on Currow's sporting heritage and the four international rugby players who hail from the area.
+A documentary on Currow, made in 2000, focused on Currow's sporting heritage and the international rugby players who come from the area.
 As well as interviews with local residents, the documentary shows footage from around the village.

 Townlands

 The names of Currow's townlands reflect the local history and landscape.
 Although originally mainly of Irish language origin, many place names Anglicised over time.
 Local townlands include: